 Completed applications (no staples, please) should be sent to:

 Homeless Children’s Education Fund

 One Hope Square

 Looking for more resources and tips?
 Check out our resource page for higher education and career resources.

-- Dakira graduated from North Hills Senior High School and was accepted to Temple University to study biochemistry.
-She eventually wants to attend medical school at Duke.
+- Cassondra graduated from Gateway Senior High School and was accepted to Fisk University to study history and sociology.
+Her goal is to become a high school social studies teacher.